 TransPtToPtMode - when this parameter is set to 0x00, the destination address of transparent mode packets will be the configured RemoteDestAddr.
-When set to 0x01, the destination address of transparent mode packets will be the originator of the most recent RX packet processed.
+When set to 0x01, the address initializes to RemoteDestAddr and then updates to the most recent RX packet processed.

-MsgsPerHop - this parameter sets the maximum number of messages a DNT24 can send in each hop frame.
+MsgsPerHop - this parameter sets the maximum number of messages a DNT90 can send in each hop frame.
 The default value is 8 messages, which is suitable for most applications.
 Setting MsgsPerHop to a low value allows message flow rate to be controlled.